mgsohg/Triple_Reconstruction/README.md

 # Unsupervised Triple Reconstruction for the Classification of Ultrasound Breast Lesions
 ___
-A pytorch implementation of the paper "*Unsupervised Triple Reconstruction for the Classification of Ultrasound Breast Lesions*' which is under review by a journal of '*Biomedical Signal Processing and Control*'.
+A pytorch implementation of the paper "*Unsupervised Triple Reconstruction for the Classification of Ultrasound Breast Lesions*' which is under review by a journal of '**Biomedical Signal Processing and Control**', Elsevier.

 # Data
 ___